 There are various businesses in Indy that provide these services.
 For more information, visit ProShred (317-578-3650) or Shred Monkey (317-916-1800).

 WE NEED HELP GETTING PEOPLE INVOLVED IN OUR NEIGHBORHOOD.
 CAN KIB HELP US?

 Yes.
 Yes.
 And yes.

-To begin a discussion on how to build community and engage your neighbors, please contact Joe Jarzen, VP of Program Strategies, at firstname.lastname@example.org.
+To begin a discussion on how to build community and engage your neighbors, please contact Carly Weidman, VP of Stakeholder Engagement, at firstname.lastname@example.org.

 CAN I DO MY REQUIRED COMMUNITY SERVICE WITH KIB?